Which organelle is found in plant cells but not in animal cells? | Channels for Pearson+

 1

-Identify the organelles listed in the options: Chloroplast, Ribosome, Mitochondria, and Nucleus.
+Identify the organelles listed in the problem: Ribosomes, Chloroplasts, Nucleus, and Mitochondria.

 Understand the function and presence of each organelle in plant and animal cells.

-Chloroplasts are organelles responsible for photosynthesis and are found in plant cells but not in animal cells.
+Ribosomes are present in both plant and animal cells as they are essential for protein synthesis.

-Ribosomes are present in both plant and animal cells and are responsible for protein synthesis.
+The nucleus is also present in both plant and animal cells, serving as the control center of the cell.

-Mitochondria and Nucleus are also present in both plant and animal cells, with mitochondria being the powerhouse of the cell and the nucleus containing genetic material.
+Chloroplasts are unique to plant cells and some protists, as they are responsible for photosynthesis, converting light energy into chemical energy.
+Mitochondria are present in both plant and animal cells, involved in energy production through cellular respiration.

 Watch next